dotnet/runtime/docs/workflow/debugging/libraries/unix-instructions.md

 - `<path-to-libsosplugin.so>`: The path to libsosplugin.so, should be in the `<runtime-path>` folder.

 lldb should start debugging successfully at this point.
 You should see stacktraces with resolved symbols for libcoreclr.so.
 At this point, you can run `plugin load <libsosplugin.so-path>`, and begin using SOS commands, as above.

+Also see this [link](https://github.com/dotnet/diagnostics/blob/master/documentation/debugging-coredump.md) in the diagnostics repo.

 ##### Example